jstacoder/flask-apps/README.md

 And thats it, from there FlaskApps will import and register all of the blueprints from the `INSTALLED_BLUEPRINTS` setting, as well as any modules inside the blueprints, ie: models, views, filters, anything

-Here's 2 small, trivial examples.
+Here's 2 ~~small~~, trivial examples.
 To give you a better idea.
 One without flask-apps, and one using flask-apps.
 Both will use the same file structure, the only differernce will be in the amount of code needed in each file.

 File Structure: